 ARME was founded in 2004 with the mission to eliminate the suffering of all animals.
 What are some other big goals and programs that ARME encompasses?

 The mission is broad so that we can do anything and everything under the sun to help protect animals and fight for their welfare.
 ARME really started as a shelter animal rescue for special needs animals, as well as a way to get information out about different forms of animal exploitation via the media, primarily through documentary films that I made: Behind the Mask, Skin Trade, and Sanctuary, which has just been released.
 It was to educate the public that way and then do as much rescue as possible.

 We’re educating the public about the overpopulation of dogs and cats with our shelter drives.
 Our shelter system is so full and that’s why animals are needlessly killed because people refuse to spay and neuter.
 We have horrible breeders who, unfortunately, are never penalized.
 One of the main goals of ARME is to stop this overpopulation issue, through different educational outlets: through these shelter drives, through our programs, and through our media reach.

-With the formation of Beagle Freedom Project in December of 2010, we really kind of exploded because we found a niche that allowed us to rescue animals from laboratory research and tell the world about it.
-That was something that was mind blowing.
+With the formation of the Beagle Freedom Project in December of 2010, we really kind of exploded because we found a niche that allowed us to rescue animals from laboratory research and tell the world about it.
+That was something that was mind-blowing.

 The work involved with Beagle Freedom Project goes beyond protecting beagles.
 What do you mean when you say beagles act as ambassadors for other animals impacted by testing?